Yellow Springs is located just west of central Ohio. Yellow Springs Hiking is popular for all ages and skill levels.

 John Bryan State Park - Yellow Springs Hiking

-The Arboretum Trail is a 1.1 mile long trail which is perfect for beginner hikers who want a taste of Yellow Springs HIking or just want a quick walk.
+The Arboretum Trail is a 1.1-mile long trail that is perfect for beginner hikers who want a taste of hiking or just want a quick walk.
 This trail is a moderately hiked trail perfect for all skill levels.
 Others have noted that biking trails cross and run along parts of this trail, so keep your eye out for bikers who need to pass on the trail.

 The Orton Memorial Monument trail is just over 2 miles in length and is considered a moderately trafficked trail for all skill levels.
 It features a river and is great for hiking, walking, ruming and to view nature.
 Pets are NOT allowed on this trail.

-This loop comes in at 3.1 miles in length and is considered a moderately trafficked trail, which is pretty common for Yellow Springs Hiking trails.
+This loop comes in at 3.1 miles in length and is considered a moderately trafficked trail, which is pretty common for the area trails.
 The hike itself is also rated as moderate.
 It is great for hiking and viewing nature.
 Other hikers have shared that the trail can get very muddy, so plan ahead.

-More Yellow Springs Hiking is available on the Greene County Trails.
-This area is a little further out from Yellow Springs and closer to Xenia but still considered in the area for Yellow Springs Hiking.
-There are five main trails.
+More hiking is available on the Greene County Trails.
+This area is a little further out from Yellow Springs and closer to Xenia.
+There are five main trails:

 Let's go!
 Yellow Springs Hiking!

 When it comes to hiking at Yellow Springs Ohio, you have some great options.
 We certainly recommend you check out all of the above.
 There are more trails than you could hike in a weekend!
-So bookmark this page, for your return trip for some more Yellow Springs Hiking.
+So bookmark this page, for your return trip for some more hiking.
 And don't forget to pack a snack for the trails, we love to bring along Bliss Balls.

 Have you gone hiking at Yellow Springs?
 We would like to know where you hiked!
 Drop us a comment below and let us know!